KevenGoncalves/lunarvim-dotfiles/README.md

 .config/lvim
 ```

-Make sure you have installed LunarVim
+Make sure you have Lunarvim installed